niceume/datasailr/README.md

     + At now, there is no such way to dynamically generate regular expression object.

 R can handle vectors, list, S4 class objects, and so on.
 Among those R objects, dataframe usually consists of only vectors.
 The following list shows which data types are supported by DataSailr.
-Supporting vectors of numbers and strings is enogh in most of the cases of data analysis.
+Supporting vectors of numbers and strings is enough in most of the cases of data analysis.

 * logical vector : DataSailr imports TRUE as 1, and FALSE as 0.
 * integer vector : DataSailr deals with it as integer.